mikro-orm/mikro-orm/docs/docs/events.md

   entity: T;                      // up to date entity instance
   payload: EntityData<T>;         // changes that will be used to build the update query
-  persisted: boolean;             // whether the changeset was already persisted/executed originalEntity?: EntityData<T>; // snapshot of the entity when it was loaded from db }
+  persisted: boolean;             // whether the changeset was already persisted/executed originalEntity?: EntityData<T>; // snapshot of an entity when it was loaded from db }

 enum ChangeSetType {